Glass Ceiling Lawyer in New York

 - Working in a company with a history of not having anyone other than white males in leadership roles

 What should you do if you feel like you’re a victim of glass ceiling discrimination?
-For the strongest case, there are some critical steps to take.
-Most companies have an HR department or employee handbook outlining proper steps to take within the organization.
-Make sure you:
+Most companies have a Human Resources department (HR) or employee handbook outlining proper steps to take within the organization.
+For the strongest case, here are some critical steps to take:

 - File a written complaint and follow any steps outlined by HR or the company’s guidelines

 - Familiarize yourself with the amount of time you have to file a complaint with the U.S. Equal Employment Opportunity Commission

 - Speak with a qualified and experienced glass ceiling attorney at Filippatos PLLC by scheduling a free consultation

 How to File a Glass Ceiling Discrimination Claim

 If you believe you have been discriminated against in the workplace because you “reached the glass ceiling,” you have the right to pursue legal action.